John-Denver/DjangoProjectStart/README.md

 # DjangoProjectStart

-Open folder where project will be on pycharm ide if environment is not active;
+Open folder where project will be on pycharm ide or VS Code

-    -envname/Scripts/activate
+Create a virtual environment
+    python -m venv envname
+if environment is not active;

+    envname/Scripts/activate
     pip install --upgrade pip
     pip install django
     django-admin startproject '[project name]' .   (dont forget the dot)